Farah-H/python_functions/README.md

 def function_b(num1)
     print(num1, num1)
 ```

 this is absolutely fine to do because in this case num1 is not a variable, it is an argument, so a *placeholder* for a variable that you will define when you call the function.
-However, it is good practice to make your placeholders descriptive if that is necesasry to avoid confusion.
-For example in the case above, both functions are taking in two numbers, so `num1`and `num2`are fine, but if one of the functions was taking in a string and capitalising it, the following could be a better argument:
+However, it is good to make your placeholders descriptive if that helps to avoid confusion.
+For example, in the case above, both functions are taking in two numbers, so `num1`and `num2`are fine, but if one of the functions was taking in a string and capitalising it, the following could be a better argument:

 ```python
 def capitalize(string_input):